CrescentonC/mlscript/README.md

     We also implemented the example programs we described in the paper using this syntax in `lumberhack/shared/src/test/resources/PaperExamples.mls`.
     One can refer to that for a general idea of the MLscript syntax.
-  - The supported Haskell syntax suffices to enable us to port the related `nofib` benchmarks.
+  - The Haskell syntax is supported to the extent that suffices to enable us to port the related `nofib` benchmarks.
 Some Haskell features are not supported (including but not limited to):
       - the Haskell record
-      - the "as" pattern: `ls@(x : xs)`
+      - the "as" pattern: `ls@(x:xs)`
       - lambda definition with patterns as its parameters: `\(x:xs) -> ...`
       - `let` groups: `let a = x; b = x in ...`
       - `let` bindings with patterns as its binder: `let (x:xs) = [1] in ...`